 Stage 3 details (e.g., encoding of the assistance information, etc.) as e.g. proposed in [15] should be discussed once the required integrity assistance data information has been agreed.

 6. Other Aspects

 Following Proposals are considered being enhancements according to the Work Item Description and should be discussed when time permits.

-6.1 Crowdsourcing